2007 Cricket World Cup: Matches

 The matches were One Day Internationals and operated under normal ODI rules.
-All matches were to be 50 overs a side unless stated otherwise by the umpires or match referee.
+All matches were to be 50 overs a team unless stated otherwise by the umpires or match referee.
 A bowler was able to bowl a maximum of 10 overs per match.

-In the event of bad weather, each side must have batted a minimum of 20 overs for a result to be declared (if the match was not otherwise won, for example if the team batting second were dismissed before the completion of 20 overs).
-In the event of bad weather, the Duckworth-Lewis method was to be applied to determine the result or target.
+In the event of bad weather, each team must have batted a minimum of 20 overs for a result to be declared (if the match was not otherwise won, for example if the team batting second were dismissed before the completion of 20 overs).
+In the event of bad weather, the Duckworth–Lewis method was to be applied to determine the result or target.
 If no result was declared on the scheduled day, the teams would return the following day to complete the game, with the same situation as when the game was abandoned.

 There was a new rule regarding referral of catches to the TV replay official (third umpire): if the standing umpires were unable to determine whether a catch had been taken cleanly, and/or whether a claimed catch was a "bump ball", they had discretion to refer the decision to the third umpire.
 Also, whilst reviewing such a catch via TV replay if it was clear to the third umpire that the batsman did not hit the ball, he was to indicate that the batsman was not out.